rasputnik/mesos-centos/frameworks/jenkins/README.md

 Since our builds are running in a docker container that's not a problem.

 We'll just craft an image with our requirements in it.
-To save time I've put one up as 'rasputnik/mvn3:v1' _(Dockerfiles are in this folder_).
+To save time I've put one up as 'rasputnik/mvn3:v1' _(Dockerfiles are in ../../dockerfiles/).

 # set up mesos plugin